Australian Market Significantly Higher

 Top-Rankings

-Börse aktuell - Live TickerEZB, Fed und Tech-Bilanzen im Blickpunkt: SMI und DAX gehen mit klaren Gewinnen ins lange Wochenende
+Börse aktuell - Live TickerSMI und DAX schlussendlich mit Gewinnen --US-Börsen schliessen höher -- Asiens Börsen letztlich fester - Keine Impulse aus Japan

-Der heimische sowie der deutsche Leitindex präsentierten sich am Donnerstag mit kräftigen Zuschlägen.
+Der heimische sowie der deutsche Aktienmarkt legten zur Wochenmitte weiter zu.
+Die US-Börsen zeigten sich mit kräftigen Gewinnen.
+Am Mittwoch ging es auch in Asien nach oben.